fairmanager-cordova/PushPlugin/README.md

 }
 ```

-On success, you will get a call to tokenHandler (iOS), onNotification (Android and Amazon Fire OS), or onNotificationWP8 (WP8), allowing you to obtain the device token or registration ID, or push channel name and Uri respectively.
+On success, you will get a call to tokenHandler (iOS), onNotification (Android and Amazon Fire OS), onNotificationWP8 (WP8) or successHandler (Blackberry10), allowing you to obtain the device token or registration ID, or push channel name and Uri respectively.
 Those values will typically get posted to your intermediary push server so it knows who it can send notifications to.

 ***Note***

 - **Amazon Fire OS**:  "ecb" MUST be provided in order to get callback notifications.
 If you have not already registered with Amazon developer portal,you will have to obtain credentials and api_key for your app.
 This is described more in detail in the [Registering your app for Amazon Device Messaging (ADM)](#registering_for_adm) section below.

 - **Android**: If you have not already done so, you'll need to set up a Google API project, to generate your senderID.
 [Follow these steps](http://developer.android.com/guide/google/gcm/gs.html) to do so.
 This is described more fully in the **Testing** section below.
 In this example, be sure and substitute your own senderID.
 Get your senderID by signing into to your [google dashboard](https://code.google.com/apis/console/).
 The senderID is found at *Overview->Dashboard->Project Number*.

+- **BlackBerry10**: "ecb" MUST be provided to get notified of incoming push notifications.
+Also note, if doing a public consumer (BIS) push, you need to manually add the _sys_use_consumer_push permission to config.xml. `<rim:permit system="true">_sys_use_consumer_push</rim:permit>`.
+In order to receieve notifications, an invoke target must be [setup](http://developer.blackberry.com/html5/documentation/v2_1/rim_invoke-target.html) for push.